Barrio Norte, Buenos Aires, Argentina

 - Fish & Shellfish – a trio of recipes from the sea, some of our favorite cooking, plus learning how to clean and prepare creatures of the sea

 - Poultry – if it flies, it’s fair game for this class – learn how to clean and cut up a chicken and cook it in two ways, plus a classic quail dish

 - Beef & Pork – we can’t pass up these staples of both Italian and local cuisine, can we?
 Braccioline (stuffed beef rolls, pork chops in a piquant sauce, and we bring back pasta and a to die for bolognese sauce

 - Game – this class always depends on the season and what game is available (we’ve worked with goat, venison, wild boar, rabbit/hare), and is one of the more creative classes of the series

 - Offal – a little nose to tail dining, with a look at some of those “parts is parts” – always a surprising class, usually because no one expects to enjoy it, and then they do!

 Italy, Region by Region

-We offer a series on Italian regional cooking, covering each of the 20 regions of Italy and preparing a traditional 3-course meal.
+Covering each of the 20 regions of Italy and preparing a traditional 3-course meal from each.
 Not intended to be comprehensive, these were created as a followup to our Color Palate of Italy series above – we go into the classes with an assumption that you have some decent cooking skills, and the intent is to deepen your familiarity with different styles of Italian cooking.
-These classes can be booked individually, though we recommend them in blocks of five based on Northeast, Northwest, Central, or Southern regions.

 - Abruzzo – Land of Gargantua and Pantagruel – famed for rich, extended feasts, lamb dishes, and unusual pastas, join us as we make Scrippelle (crepes) in broth, Agnello Cac’ e Ove (lamb with cheese and eggs), and Pepatelli (pepper cookies)